Applications for the 2021-22 are available!

 Hearing on Decision: If you do not agree with the decision on your student's application or the process used to prove income eligibility, you have the right to a fair hearing which may be arranged by calling or writing Child Nutrition Services, 1302 4th Street SW, Auburn WA 98001; 253-931-4972.

 Reapplying for Benefits: You may apply for benefits any time during the school year.
-If you should have a decrease in household income, an increase in household size, become unemployed or receive basic food, FDPIR or TANF, you may be eligible for benefits and may fill out an application at that time.
+If you should have a decrease in household income, an increase in household size, become unemployed, or begin receiving SNAP/basic food, TANF, or FDPIR, you may be eligible for benefits and may fill out an application at that time.

 Questions about the free and reduced-price meal program can be e-mailed to Child Nutrition or addressed via telephone at 253-931-4972.